saqibnaziir/saqibnaziir.github.io/_pages/hobbies.md

 </div>
 <p class="gallery-caption">Some of the places I've traveled to</p>

-I like to keep in shape by praticing sports as much as possible.
-I regularly rock climb, ski, sail and kite surf and I'm always looking to discover new activities.
+I like to keep in shape by practicing sports as much as possible.
+I regularly rock climb, ski, sail, and kite surf and I'm always looking to discover new activities.

 <div class="gallery-scroll">
   <a href="/images/sports/sports-1.JPG" title="Sigen Germany" class="image-popup">